-The preferred method used for peregrine falcon re-introduction is called "hacking."
-The hacking process at Shenandoah consists of taking at-risk falcon chicks from nest sites in eastern Virginia, and bringing them to the Park where they are placed in protective wooden boxes (hack boxes) for approximately 10 days.
+The hacking process at Shenandoah consists of taking at-risk falcon chicks from nest sites in eastern Virginia, and bringing them to the Park where they are placed in protective wooden boxes, hack boxes, for approximately 10 days.
 The hackbox is placed on a high cliff ledge that mimics a natural peregrine falcon nest scrape.
 The boxes are constructed so that the young birds can view and acclimate to their environment as they mature, but are protected from predators such as raccoons.
 While they are in the boxes, park staff provide for their care and feeding, and monitor their condition, all the while minimizing contact with humans.